cryptojim99/cielago_blog/content/posts/monaspace_fonts.md

 +++
-title = "Github Monaspace fonts" date = "2025-03-09"
+title = "GitHub Monaspace Fonts" date = "2025-03-09"
 template = "page.html"
-description = ""
+description = "An overview of GitHub's Monaspace font family and how to use them on the web"
 #draft = true
 [taxonomies]
 tags = [ "fonts", "github", "css" ]
 +++

 I've always been a bit of a font nerd.
-Especially once more fixed width coding fonts came out like  [Consolas](https://learn.microsoft.com/ja-jp/typography/font-list/consolas), but even more now that we have things like Ligatures, nerd fonts, powerline fonts etc.
+Especially once more fixed width coding fonts came out like [Consolas](https://learn.microsoft.com/en-us/typography/font-list/consolas), but even more now that we have things like ligatures, nerd fonts, powerline fonts, etc.

-The latest I've been using, is a series of fonts from Github called monspace, one of which (neon) I've using for this site.
+The latest I've been using is a series of fonts from GitHub called Monaspace, one of which (Neon) I'm using for this site.

 ## Ligatures

+Monaspace fonts support a wide range of ligatures that improve code readability.
+Here are some examples:

 <!-- --> <-- ->> <<- -> <- <--> => <=> <==> ==> <== >>= =<< -- := =:= == === !== != <= >= // /** /* */ && .& || !! :: >> << ¯\_(ツ)_/¯ __ ___ .. ...  ~- -~ &= <|> {| |} #[ #( ;;; @_

+Monaspace fonts also handle similar-looking characters with better differentiation:

 - SIMILAR = "oO08 iIlL1 g9qCGQ"
 - DIACRITICS_ETC = "â é ù ï ø ç Ã Ē Æ œ"

 ## Nerd Fonts

 Included with the new 1.200 [release](https://github.com/githubnext/monaspace/releases/tag/v1.200).
-Some examples :
+Some examples:

-     ~/ 
+     ~/

 ## Using on web pages

 This is common for serving *any* web font, but was something new for me - so adding here for reference.

-### *Step 1* : Download the Monaspace Font Files
+### *Step 1*: Download the Monaspace Font Files

 You can download the Monaspace font files from GitHub's Monaspace repository or another trusted source.
 The font files typically come in formats like .woff, .woff2, .ttf, etc.